My interests include bicycling, cooking, reading, and free software hacking.

 Zeeshan Syed, Phil Sung, Benjamin M. Scirica, David A. Morrow, Collin M. Stultz, and John V. Guttag.
 "Spectral energy of ECG morphologic differences to predict death," Cardiovascular Engineering, 2009.

-Phil Sung, Zeeshan Syed, John Guttag.
+Phil Sung, Zeeshan Syed, and John Guttag.
 "Quantifying Morphology Changes in Time Series Data with Skew."
 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), April 2009.

-Zeeshan Syed, Benjamin Scirica, Satishkumar Mohanavelu, Phil Sung, Christopher Cannon, Peter Stone, Collin Stultz, John Guttag.
+Zeeshan Syed, Benjamin Scirica, Satishkumar Mohanavelu, Phil Sung, Christopher Cannon, Peter Stone, Collin Stultz, and John Guttag.
 "Relation of Death Within 90 Days of Non-ST-Elevation Acute Coronary Syndromes to Variability in Electrocardiographic Morphology."
 American Journal of Cardiology, February 2009.

 Piaw Na and Phil Sung.
 Preferential ranking of code search results.
-US Patent 7,613,693.
+US Patent 7,613,693, filed 30 November 2006 and issued 3 November 2009.